emmabostian/fem-design-systems/docs/foundations-of-design.md

 #### Shade

-A shade is created by incorporating black to a base huge, which darkens the color.
+A shade is created by incorporating black to a base hue, which darkens the color.

 #### Tint